 When it comes to interior design and decor, color choices can make or break the feel of any given room.
 Certain colors give off a cool and clean kind of feeling while others create an ambiance that is more warm and inviting.
 The first thing to consider when choosing color combinations is the desired effect that you want the colors to create within the room.
 Some colors are easy to identify a good color pair for while others are a bit more on the challenging side.

+Taupe is generally one of the more challenging colors to find a good combination for.
 Taupe is one of those colors for which the exact hue is often hard to pin down.
-Originally, the French word "taupe" referred only to the color of a mole -- which, given that animal's pigmentation, reduced it to a limited range of grays and browns.
+Originally, the French word "taupe" referred only to the color of a mole – which, given that animal's pigmentation, reduced it to a limited range of grays and browns.

-The Warm Palette
+Warm Palette Options

-The Cool Palette
+Cool Palette Options

+Unlike other colors that are generally locked into a warm or cool palette, taupe can easily play both sides of the palette field.
 Taupe is amazingly versatile, and pairs as well with a cool palette as with warm.
 For this scheme, choose a somewhat cooler, grayer-toned taupe with blue, blue-violet or green hints as the base color.
 Mate it with accessories and small furniture pieces featuring those same cool pastels.
 Mint-green, sky-blue and pale lavender are especially good choices.
 White-painted wood gives this scheme a cool, refreshing crispness and a cottage feel.

-Neutral and Modern
+Neutral and Modern Color Options